HOW MUCH DOES BACKPACKING EUROPE COST?

 Although the city looked beautiful, it was frustrating that we missed the market by a mere day or two.
 We still probably overpaid for the basic Ibis Budget that we did book at £50 a night despite being out of town.
 Like we mentioned earlier, learn from our mistakes.

 There is no denying we nearly spent double our budget in Bucharest, but it was for the most amazing reason ever.
 Therme Bucuresti.
 We have been to the Blue Lagoon in Iceland, we’ve been to the thermal baths in Budapest but this was better and far, far cheaper than any other spa we’d ever been to.
 It included an indoor and outdoor pool, swim up bars with £2 pints of beer and £4 Prosecco cocktails.
 Not to mention themed steam rooms, a sauna that played David Attenborough documentaries and you could stay all day (we were there for 7 hours) all for a ticket price of £18 per person.

 The best time to travel Europe, in particular Greece is definitely in Winter.
 Temperatures were still warm (bear in mind we are Scottish) and the tourist ticket prices were halved.
 To visit Acropolis including the North and South Slopes normally cost €20 however in Winter (between 1 November to 31 March) it was only €10.
 Do not be tricked however, into buying the combo ticket for €30 as it is cheaper in Winter to buy the tickets for the Athens archaeological sites individually as they are so heavily discounted anyway.
-View our Athens photos from Acropolis and more here.
+View our Athens photos from Acropolis and more in our Greece gallery.